danijelthales/synthetix-faq-bot/README.md

 The list of all [questions](#list-of-questions-currently-available).
 The list of all [aliases](#list-of-aliases-currently-available).
-You can also get the latest aliases from the bot by doing  **!faq aliases**
+You can also get the latest aliases from the bot by sending him a DM **aliases**

 # Usage in direct messaging